UEFI4Phone/edk2sdm/README.md

 [![2](https://i.loli.net/2019/11/22/LsuYZFVDx1Cf83b.jpg)](https://i.loli.net/2019/11/22/LsuYZFVDx1Cf83b.jpg)
 [![3](https://i.loli.net/2019/11/22/2h4zTZyNIqGv9Dx.jpg)](https://i.loli.net/2019/11/22/2h4zTZyNIqGv9Dx.jpg)
 Screen is Up.
-Most of things seems fine now!
+Maybe have memory issue.

 ## Flash instructions

-Flash a newest official rom with TWRP recovery, then download boot.img at release page flash it then you can get UEFI loader now.
+Flash a newest official rom with TWRP recovery, then download boot.img at release page flash it then you can get UEFI loader now.Or you can build your self with my script.

 ## Status
-I'm building recovery with Mass storage gadget so that some work can be done for Windows ARM64 : )
+I'm building recovery with Mass storage gadget so that some work can be done for Windows ARM64 (Done✅) Fix memory with MADT and ACPI stuff.